Talk to an attorney

 After a petition for temporary separation has been filed and served, both spouses must attend a divorce orientation course if there are minor children from the marriage.
 The petitioner must attend the course within 60 days after filing the petition and the respondent must attend the course within 45 days after being served.
 For more information about course locations and schedules and for information and forms for waiving the requirement, see our page on Mandatory Education in Divorce and Temporary Separation.

-You can use OCAP, the Online Court Assistance Program, to prepare the petition and order for temporary separation as well as the related motion for temporary orders.
-A decree of temporary separation can include provisions about alimony, property and debt management and division, health care insurance, housing, child support, child custody and parent time.
+A temporary separation order can include provisions about alimony, property and debt management and division, health care insurance, housing, child support, child custody and parent time.

 - Answering a Complaint or Petition